mantidproject/mantid/docs/source/fitfunctions/CubicSpline.rst

    x0;Double;\-;Position of first exterior breakpoint x1;Double;\-;Position of the interior breakpoints x2;Double;\-;Position of the last exterior breakpoint

 .. properties::

+Even though the number of fitting parameters is set to 3 by default, this number is based off :math:`N + K - 2`.
+Where :math:`N` is the number of breakpoints in the fit, :math:`K` is the order of the spline (stays as 3 for the cubic spline case) and the :math:`-2` accounts for our two exterior breakpoints :math:`x_0, x_n`.
+Increasing the number of breakpoints in your fit will increase the number of fitting parameters by the same amount.

 .. categories::